futurepress/epub.js/README.md

 <script src="../build/epub.min.js"></script>
 ```

-If you plan on using compressed (zipped) epubs (any .epub file) include the minfied version of [zip.js](http://gildas-lormeau.github.io/zip.js/)
+If you plan on using compressed (zipped) epubs (any .epub file) include the minified version of [zip.js](http://gildas-lormeau.github.io/zip.js/)

 Also make sure to set ```EPUBJS.filePath``` to the directory containing ```inflate.js```